sankalpaa/ConceptWelder/_posts/2024-05-24-pair-programming-with-kids.md

 I am going to stop here with the end of the Basic Jeep version.
 The simplified and complete version is yet to come.

+When the pupil is ready the teacher appears.

-Till we meet again, happy pair programming!
+Happy pair programming!

 <br/>
 <div class="row body-image-row">